The Fourth Operation

 Even restricted to positive numbers, because of the non-associatively of exponentiation it cannot be a group operation.

 A further difference – among all three of addition, multiplication, and exponentiation – becomes apparent when using the operations to solve practical problems.
 In practice many numbers are not pure numbers but quantities, that is, they measure something in a certain unit such as meters or kilograms.
 We will say a pure number has the “null unit” so that all numbers have units.
 When adding two numbers both must be in the same unit.
-“You can’t add apples and oranges” as the saying goes.
+As the saying goes, “You can’t add apples and oranges.”
 When multiplying there is no such restriction, each number can have any unit.
 When neither number is pure the result is in a new unit.
 For example, two meters times three meters is six square meters, two watts times three hours is six watt-hours.

-Multiplication can be considered iterated addition only when one of the numbers – the number measuring the degree of iteration – is pure.
-Adding five apples to itself three times makes 15 apples.
-But three apples or three oranges as a count for adding makes no sense.
+Multiplication can be considered repeated addition only when one of the numbers – the number measuring the repetition – is pure.
+Adding five apples to itself three times makes 15 apples, but using three apples or three oranges as a count for adding makes no sense.

 With exponentiation, the exponent must be pure.
-(An exponent might be an expression the individual terms of which have a unit but when evaluated the units must cancel.)
-In physics, if the exponent can vary continuously the base is pure as well.
+(An exponent might be an expression involving quantities but when evaluated the units must cancel.)
+In physics, if the exponent can vary continuously the base must be pure as well.
 In general there is no exponentiation of quantities.

-Some simple fractional exponents are useful in physics, where the denominator of the fraction indicates a root.
-And in mathematics, when trying to describe the growth of a function as a variable goes to infinity a real (even transcendental) exponent might be useful.
+Simple fractional (rational) exponents are useful in physics, in which sase the denominator indicates a root.
+In mathematics, when trying to describe the growth of a function as a variable goes to infinity, a real (even transcendental) exponent can be useful.